 A VPS is just a computer at an offsite location that runs and stays online 24/7 with a very reliable high-speed internet connection.

 You can access your VPS from your home computer any time and use it just like you would your home computer via the Remote Desktop Connection App/program that comes standard with all Windows computers.
-Do a search on your computer if you can't find it or CLICK HERE for a Windows VPS login tutorial.
+See "How to Log Into a VPS" at the bottom half of this page for login instructions.
 MAC users may need to download the Microsoft Remote Desktop Connection APP.
 Your VPS company will provide you with an IP address, username and password to your VPS.

 A new VPS usually comes with very strict security settings that make it difficult to download files from the internet.
 So, the easiest way to get MT4 and the trading robots onto your VPS is to FIRST download them to your home PC.